When Coaching as a Leadership Development Tool Actually Works

 Match the Coach to the Leader and the Goal

-Not all coaches are created equal, and not all coaches are right for all situations.
+Not all coaches are created equal, and not all coaches are right for all situations That's the part that actually makes a difference..

 Some coaches are great at strategic thinking and business acumen.
-Others specialize in emotional intelligence and relational dynamics.
+Day to day, others specialize in emotional intelligence and relational dynamics.
 Some work best with technical leaders making the leap to people leadership.
-Others excel with seasoned executives working on presence and influence It's one of those things that adds up..
+Others excel with seasoned executives working on presence and influence.

 The match matters.
 I've seen organizations grab whoever was available or cheapest, and then wonder why the engagement went nowhere.
 Spend time finding the right coach for the specific leader and the specific development goals.